 Be sure to swing by Middlegate Station on your next trek down the Loneliest Highway in America.
 Home to the legendary Middlegate Monster Burger, this old school roadhouse pit stop in rural Middlegate, Nevada is a must-see on your Nevada bucket list.
 You’ll quickly discover that this tiny truck-stop town east of Fallon and west of Austin has more to offer than just heaping burgers.

-Originally named by James Simpson in the 1800s, this tiny little town and rest stop was named after the gate-like mountains surrounding the stop.
-With the east being eastgate, the west being westgate, of course the town must logically be called Middlegate, and so it was.
-Used as an active station, the Pony Express contracted the location to change horses along their route.
-While the Pony Express operation was shortlived, Middlegate Station continued to operate as a stage and freight station until the early 1900s.
-Before long, the Lincoln Highway-the first paved highway across America-popped up in front of the Station, making it a convenient stop for travelers along the way.
+Originally named by James Simpson in the 1800s, this tiny little town saloon and Highway 50 rest stop was named after the gate-like mountains surrounding the stop.
+With the east being Eastgate, the west being Westgate, of course, the rural Nevada town must logically be called Middlegate, and so it was.

-Also, Middlegate has a motel, RV Park, and a free camping area, so bring your family, and bring your group as off-road adventures await you!
+While you’re in Middlegate, be sure also to check out the legendary Shoe Tree, a massive cottonwood, just a few minutes east along Highway 50, with thousands of shoes dangling from its branches.
+In addition to the famous eatery, the property also has a motel, RV Park, and a free camping area, so bring your family, and bring your group as off-road adventures await you!